hakanw/django-zeropush/README.md

 django-zeropush
 ===============

-A django app that helps you use [ZeroPush](http://zeropush.com)'s push notification API simply in your django backend for a Android or iOS app.
+A django app that helps you use [ZeroPush](http://zeropush.com)'s push notification API simply in your django backend for an iOS app.

 # django-zeropush features